-Being in a minor car accident may leave you wondering if it’s worth filing a claim with your insurance company, or if you should pay-out-of-pocket to cover damages.
+Being in a minor car accident may leave you wondering if it’s worth filing a claim with your insurance company or if you should pay out-of-pocket to cover damages.
 And while not filing a claim can prevent an increase in your auto insurance rates, there are a few scenarios in which filing a claim is important.
 Below we explain instances in which you should or shouldn’t file an auto insurance claim.

 When You Should File a Car Insurance Claim

+Knowing when to file a car insurance claim can help you more easily navigate stressful situations involving your vehicle.
 There are a couple of instances in which it is extremely important that you file a car insurance claim in the event of an accident.
 These include:

 - If someone is injured: If you, your passengers, pedestrians or passengers in the other vehicle are injured, you will need to file a claim, especially if there’s a chance you could be at fault.